 But this is already to wander a bit from my topic, which is not actually about trails, but about the appeal of deserts.
 And where the appeal of trails is often to go places that have views (like Pu'u Lanipō), there are plenty of places in deserts that have views without the need for any hiking.
 Driving west out of Shiprock, New Mexico, you see the actual Shiprock, which rises to 7,178 feet.
+To the Navajo, it is the "Rock with Wings"; but to me it looks like a cathedral with two spires.
 I have also seen it from the air, just once, on a flight between Los Angeles and Newark, NJ.
-Indeed, it is conspicuous from many miles around.
+Indeed, it is conspicuous from many miles around, giving a whole new meaning to the word "majesty."
+It is a challenge for hikers, who actually are forbidden from climbing it.
+Much of the Tony Hillerman book, The Fallen Man , takes place there.
 In a forest, you must hope for a break in the trees to see anything; and there will never be anything to see in an area without mountains, like the Yucatan, or Florida.
 Becoming hopelessly lost in such places sounds like real "death and discomfort."
 With bugs.

 I had an aunt and uncle who owned five acres of land out in the desert near Tularosa, New Mexico.
 It was not that far from the town, but down some dirt roads you had to know about.
 The view was great right from the bower they built near the trailer they lived in (upgraded to a double-wide mobile home).
 The Sacramento Mountains were to the east, the San Andres Mountains to the west, and the Tularosa Basin in between.
 It could be hot in the summer, but it would cool off in the evenings, since the air couldn't hold the heat.
 Because it was dry.
 Once I had just driven in from Austin, and I sat with a glass of ice tea on the wooden arm of a chair.
 In Austin, within seconds the glass and the arm would be covered in water.
 But outside Tularosa, after many minutes, both were dry to the touch.
 Is the joy at not being dreched in sweat, and not having water all over the furniture, part of being "fascinated by death and discomfort"?
 I hardly think so.